Workshop 4: Saturday Early Afternoon (S2W4) - 90 Minutes

 The powerpoint which will include some suggested reading will be made available to participants after the workshop

 David Edwards lives in Cape Town, South Africa, where he runs a training program in schema therapy through the Schema Therapy Institute of South Africa.
 He presents basic and advanced training workshops in schema therapy in South Africa and internationally.
 He also has an active private practice offering psychotherapy and clinical supervision.
-He is registered as a Clinical Psychologist in South Africa and the United Kingdom and is currently President of the International Society of Schema Therapy (ISST).
+He is registered as a Clinical Psychologist in South Africa and the United Kingdom.
 He trained in cognitive-behavioural, humanistic and transpersonal approaches to psychotherapy, and has a longstanding interest in psychotherapy integration.
 He was fortunate to be introduced to schema therapy by Jeffrey Young, the founder of schema therapy, in the 1980s and has followed its development from its beginnings.
 He is an Emeritus Professor at Rhodes University, where, for over 25 years, he taught cognitive-behavioural therapy (including schema therapy) to trainee clinical and counselling psychologists, and offered intensive workshops to students using expressive therapies including psychodrama, clay sculpture, drawing and dance.
 Since his retirement at the end of 2009 he continues to work as a researcher and research supervisor.
 He has over 100 academic publications in the form of journal articles and book chapters.

 ©2021 International Society of Schema Therapy e.V.